davidmgreaves/MazeMaker/README.md

 1. Starting with your grid of empty cells encapsulated by a surrounding wall, divide the given space either horizontally or vertically by adding enough wall objects to span the entire distance of the maze

-2. Delete one of the wall objects to create a single passage through the wall
+2. Choose a random point along this collection of wall objects, and elete one of the wall objects to create a single passage through the wall

-3. Divide the space again on either side of the previous wall, once again carving a passage through the new wall by destroying one wall
+3. Choose the space on either side of the existing wall, and divide that space either vertically or horizontally once again, carving a passage through the new wall by destroying one wall object.
+(It is best to alternate between vertical and horizontal bisections each time you divide a given space)

 4. Repeat step 3 recursively until the area you are working on has reached the desired resolution (you can not add any more walls without increasing the number of columns or rows specified prior to creating the maze).
-Move to any remaining space in the maze that is not yet at the desired resolution and continue until no such spaces remain and you have a perfect maze
+Move to any remaining space in the maze that is not yet at the desired resolution and continue this process until no such spaces remain and you have a perfect maze

 ### Ellers Algorithm